Keeping kids warm and protected when they hit the water – whatever the season

 Size & Fit

-Conversely, kids using a wetsuit for some serious water sports will pefer the tighter fit.
+Conversely, kids using a wetsuit for some serious water sports will prefer the tighter fit.

 A flatlock seam (where the material is butted together) causes less irritation as there is no protruding material.
-If you go with a cheaper wetsuit they may have overlock seams – this gives the seams a raised section on the interior which can irritate kids skin and lead to chaffing.
+If you go with a cheaper wetsuit, they may have overlock seams – this gives the seams a raised section on the interior which can irritate kids’ skin and lead to chafing.

 NB sometimes wetsuits have a smell when you first unpack them before use, this is likely from the glue needed to bond the seams for the flatlock.